KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 ```

 ### Running the CTS
-This section provides short summary on how to launch a conformance run for
+This section provides a short summary on how to launch a conformance run.
+For
- detailed instruction srefer to [Runnnig the tests](#running-the-tests).
+ detailed instructions refer to [Runnnig the tests](#running-the-tests).

 1. Linux
 ```